 Another important step is talking with your manager or boss.
 Please if you are depressed or something bothering you, always talk to someone.

-And talking to the manager or boss can help you to stress less.
-I’m sure they will understand and help you to solve it.
 Whether you are a manager or just a regular employee.
-YOUR mental health matter.
+YOUR mental health matters.

 You want to quit and work your way out